 Another Washington Post article reports on a huge investigation of electoral fraud.
 The findings revealed that over the course of 14 years of elections only 31 cases of in-person voter fraud were discovered.
 During this time one billion votes were cast.
 Even though there are only 31 cases out of a billion votes, this finding has not silenced allegations of voter fraud..

 Accusations of widespread voter fraud are utterly baseless.
-The statistical risks of such fraud are almost identical to the risk of getting hit by lightening.
-Concerns about widespread hacking and rigging of voting machines has also been debunked.
+The statistical risks of such fraud are almost identical to the risk of getting hit by lightning.
+Concerns about widespread hacking and rigging of voting machines have also been debunked.
 Voter fraud on a scale capable of altering electoral outcomes would require the complicity of tens of thousands of government officials across the

 Not only is voter fraud unlikely it also comes with a steep penalty that serves as a powerful deterrent.
 Each fraudulent vote would carry a penalty of five years in jail and a $10,000 fine, plus additional state penalties.

-Allegations of vote rigging from Republicans panders to the conspiracy theories of Trump’s constituency.
+Allegations of vote-rigging from Republicans pander to the conspiracy theories of Trump’s constituency.
 It may also be a way for Trump to explain what looks like his forthcoming election loss.
 However, what makes this election cycle even more tragic is the fact that those on the left and those on the right are both expressing concern about electoral fairness.
 These false allegations denigrate democracy and this is a dangerous game that contributes to polarization and political gridlock.

 “A preoccupation with mostly phantom election fraud leads to real incidents of disenfranchisement, which undermine rather than enhance confidence in elections,” U.S. District Judge James Peterson wrote in a decision striking down Wisconsin’s voting restrictions on July 29.